 Festivus Feats of Strength

 A Festivus celebration is certainly not complete without the "Feats of Strength".
+In fact, the Feats of Strength is normally the final tradition of Festivus.

 Frank: Alright, George.
 It's time for the feats of strength.